-After performing at a slew of large scale festivals, sold out shows and having his face grace more than a few glossy covers, it was nice to see Alex Botwin – Paper Diamond – playing at the Lizard Lounge here in Dallas.
+After performing at handfuls of large scale festivals, sold out shows and having his face grace more than a few sites, it was nice to see Alex Botwin – Paper Diamond – playing at the Lizard Lounge here in Dallas.
 Formally known as the ‘World Famous Lizard Lounge’, the venue is one of Dallas’ sweet spots when it comes to catering Dfw’s EDM scene.

 With fellow Pretty Lights Music label mate SuperVision as an opener, the show had been buzzing with excitement since the day the first flier dropped.
 It doesn’t hurt that SuperVision – Blake Hansen – happens to be a Dallas native, bringing a special hometown vibe to the show.
 The entire venue was packed out before the first opener went on stage; a surefire sign of a good night ahead.